CNMV and Crowdfunding in Spain

 The brief story of Spanish crowdfunding

-First crowdfunding platforms in Spain such as Verkami and Lanzanos appeared in 2010.
+First crowdfunding platforms in Spain such as Verkami3 and Lanzanos 4appeared in 2010.
 Up to 2015, the industry was developing at a moderate path just like other European countries, but 2016 demonstrated an unprecedented 167% increase in crowdfunding volumes.

-Experts from UNIVERSO crowdfunding name several reasons for such an expansion:
+Experts from UNIVERSO crowdfunding5 name several reasons for such an expansion:

 - platform consolidation;